supple-kit/supple-css/README.md

 ## Credits

-Supple is derived by the ideas of many other developers:
+Supple is derived from the ideas of many other developers:

 * [Harry Roberts](https://twitter.com/csswizardry) for his awesome ideas with ITCSS and numerous other CSS stuff.
 * [Nicole Sullivan](https://twitter.com/stubbornella) for her work on OOCSS.